Remod-org/NoDecay/README.md

  Set cupboardCheckEntity to also check for entities in range of cupboards (i.e. not just foundations, etc.  This should work on doors and high walls, etc.

  Set cupboardRange to a desired value for the cupboardCheckEntity range.
 If too high, may affect other user's stuff.
 If set too low it may not protect external items if out of range.
+ Use "entityCupboardMultiplier" to set the amount of decay for entities in cupboard range.

  Set DestroyOnZero to true to enable destroying entities when health is zero.
-This is most likely needed due to a bug in the Feb 2020 Rust.

 #### A Few Notes About Multipliers, decay.tick, etc.
    For any config file multiplier, you can set to 0 to disable decay for that item, 1 for normal decay, or a higher number for faster decay.
 In other words, anything below 1 is slower down to 0 which is no decay.
 Anything above 1 increases the rate of decay for that item and, yes, you can set numbers higher than 1.